I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ns-d3dkmdt-_d3dkmdt_vidpn_present_path_rotation_support.md

 The path is capable of displaying content with no rotation.

+`Rotate90`

+The path is capable of displaying content that is rotated 90 degrees.

+`Rotate180`

+The path is capable of displaying content that is rotated 180 degrees.

+`Rotate270`

+The path is capable of displaying content that is rotated 270 degrees.

 `Offset0`

 The path adds no rotational offset.
+For more info, see <a href="https://msdn.microsoft.com/0c9bdd42-aeaf-4cc8-a979-9ed8eeda3811">Clone-mode requirements starting with Windows 8.1 Update</a>.

+Supported starting with Windows 8.1 Update.

+`Offset90`

+The path adds a rotational offset of 90 degrees.
 For more info, see <a href="https://msdn.microsoft.com/0c9bdd42-aeaf-4cc8-a979-9ed8eeda3811">Clone-mode requirements starting with Windows 8.1 Update</a>.

 Supported starting with Windows 8.1 Update.